5 Steps to Shorter Turn Times

-Appraising is a constantly changing profession.
-On a regular basis, it seems, appraisers are asked to present more information or have steps added to their appraisal process.
-All to ensure their client has the best data to be had.
-In order to stay current with the continuously changing requirements, WalshStreet Appraisals is constantly acquiring additional tools and tweaking processes to increase efficiency so we can do more work for more effectively.
-Since WalshStreet Appraisals knows that time is important to everyone, below are some tips you can do to speed up the process on any appraisals ordered with WalshStreet Appraisals.
+Appraising is an always changing profession.
+Every year, it seems, appraisers are asked to present extra information or have steps added to their research.
+All of this is to guarantee the end user receives the best information to be had.
+To stay current with the constantly changing requirements, WalshStreet Appraisals is always researching new tools and tweaking processes to increase efficiency so we can do more work for faster.
+At WalshStreet Appraisals we know that time is important to everybody, so we've listed a couple of things you can do to decrease turn times on any appraisals ordered with WalshStreet Appraisals.

-- When you order online, you automatically receive e-mail notifications that the assignment was received, and fast, secure .PDF format report delivery.
-This is the single biggest time saver available to both of us!
-We don't have to retype information from a fax, and you don't have to wonder whether we got the order.
+- With online ordering, you automatically receive e-mail confirmations that the assignment was received, and fast, secure .PDF format report delivery.
+Ordering online is the single biggest time saver available to both of us!
+No longer do we have to manually enter information from a fax, and nor will you wonder whether we received the request.

-- Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name is great information to pass long with your request.
-We even welcome lists of recent sales from the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.
+- Being just one number off on the street address can really unnecessarily interrupt an appraisal assignment.
+And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
+Even a list of recent sales in the area is welcome — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may be different from yours.

-You're always welcome to call us at if you have any questions about your property or an appraisal we're working on for you.
+Feel free to call us at if you have any questions about your property or a job we're working on for you.

-- It's relatively easy to appraise a cookie-cutter home.
+- Cookie-cutter homes are relatively easy to appraise.
 Most of an appraiser's time is spent analyzing how elements unique to a property contribute to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique details of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's predisposed to flooding.
-These are things we'd find out on our own anyway, and knowing them sooner is likely to make your report arrive quicker.
+When you order your report, let us know if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we'd find out on our own anyway, and knowing them early on will likely make your report arrive more quickly.

-Coming from you -- the person they have been working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can decrease the appraisal inspection time.
+Hearing it directly from you -- a person they've been working with on their loan -- a little info about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and likely decrease the appraisal inspection time.
 Our website has numerous pages of helpful information about the appraisal process for homeowners.
 I encourage you to share it with your customers.
-Have them call us if they want to familiarize themselves with our staff and services.
-Remind them it benefits them to set the appointment promptly!
+They can even call us if they want to meet the staff and learn more about our services.
+Remind them it's to their benefit to set the appointment without delay!

-- No more phone and fax tag.
-Up-to-the-minute status updates are available online, anytime, 24/7.
-As we complete each important milestone in an assignment, that information can be viewed instantly online.
-It's never been easier to track the status of your report.
+- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
+As we complete each important milestone in an assignment, that information is instantly available to you online.
+There's no easier way to keep track of your report's status.